-It’s a washing “machine” that’s powered by human, I mean, a biker.
+It’s a washing “machine” that’s powered by human, I mean, a cyclist.
 It’s a customized drum attached to a bike, where, I believe, you have to put your dirty clothes inside the drum, half-fill it with water, and then the “labandera” would have to pedal to make it run.
-Think gym meets laundrymat.
-(This is great for those who wanna be fit and dont have the money to go to the gym and walk on treadmills or ride bikes).
+Think gym meets laundromat.
+(This is great for those who wanna be fit but do not have the money to go to the gym or are terrified to ride bikes outside).

-The “machine” was invented by Illac Diaz, a model who’s now more of a social advocate now.
-I would like to believe that it’s a prototype, and is still open for improvement… something that would make it better than “manual handwashing” (in terms of energy and electricity conservation), and would make it better than a “washing machine” (in terms of being able to do a lot of things at the same time, not to mention, maintain soft hands and all).
+The “machine” was invented by Illac Diaz, a model who has become a social advocate (Liter of Light).
+I would like to believe that it’s a prototype, and is still open for improvement, something that would make it better than “manual hand washing” (in terms of energy and electricity conservation), and would make it better than a “washing machine” (in terms of being able to do a lot of things at the same time, not to mention, maintain soft hands and all).

-I would like to suggest a self-filtrating washing machine though.
-Wherein the water you put in would go on filter mode, so you can wash your clothes on the “same” water over and over…
+I would like to suggest a self-filtering washing machine though.
+Wherein the water you put in would go on filter mode, so you can wash your clothes on the “same” water over and over.

 By the way, I read somewhere that a washing machine that uses a lot less water would be launched this year.

 Greenphils received a comment from Mr. Illac Diaz himself on March 15th, 2009 1:42 am.
 To quote:

 “I just want to clarify that there is no claim that I am the inventor.
 This project was done in my D-Lab class at the Massachusetts Institute of Technology with my classmates Radu Radata, Jessica Vechaul, and my professors Alan Armstrong and Amy Smith.
 We are collaborating TOGETHER to design a better one for the Philippines.”

 - Wedding Anniversary Island Adventure on the Big Island in Hawaii - April 5, 2017